f5devcentral/xchaazdemoguide/README.rst

 .. figure:: assets/key.png

-And then type in the Azure VNET site name to assign its custom value as the key.
+And then type in the Azure VNET site name we created earlier to assign its custom value as the key.

 .. figure:: assets/assignvalue.png

-Click **Save and Exit** to apply the label configuration.
+Click **Save Azure VNET Site** to apply the label configuration.

 .. figure:: assets/labelsave.png

 Creating Virtual Site
 *********************

 As soon as an edge site is created and the label is assigned, create a virtual site, as described below.
-The virtual site should be of the CE type and the label must be *ves.io/siteName* with operation *==* and the name of the Azure VNET site.
+The virtual site should be of the CE type and the label must be <code>ves.io/siteName</code> with operation <code>==</code> and the name of the Azure VNET site.

-Navigate to the **Distributed Apps** service and select **Virtual Sites** in the Manage section.
+Navigate to the **Distributed Apps** service and select **Virtual Sites** in the **Manage** section.
 After that click **Add Virtual Site** to load the creation form.

 .. figure:: assets/addvs.png